michaelandrefraniatte/michaelandrefraniatte/README.md

 **• Loyalty:** Anything that goes against this license agreement is illegal, whether by a company, a corporation, a factory, a laboratory, a group, an individual, or an artificial intelligence.
 Everything is made to punish or perish the offenses.

-**• Royalty:** Using works of author without founding and quoting him isn't normal.
+**• Royalty:** Using works of author without sponsoring and quoting him isn't normal.
 Author worked a lot and all what he made were not easy.
 He lost all his life while it was not simple like the human behaviours constantly attacking himself but taking to him everything.

 **• Infringement:** Not being aware of the risk incurred against copyright laws isn't tolerate.
 Not respecting the copyrights and intellectual property of author is criminal.
 Who infringes this license agreement, owe to author the subsequent penalities.